 You must’ve seen this one coming.
 Not winter, but this post that’s going to include crap about Denmark again.
 Apologies in advance, but I’m playing out the string on them fancy Danes once more.
-Let’s see if we upper Midwestern and Canadian types can learn something useful, like how to survive a cold and dark winter.
+Let’s see if we upper Midwestern and Canadian types can learn something useful, like how to survive winter (especially the cold and dark variety) with Hygge.

-You can call me “Cap’n Obvious”, but my intent is to get us grounded on how miserable a long, cold winter can be:
+You can call me “Cap’n Obvious”, but I intend to get us grounded on how miserable a long, cold winter can be:

 - Winter is cold.
 That means it’s uncomfortable.
 You have to put on several layers to avoid shivering, at least until your car warms up.